KnotFaries/CS375_Semester_Project.io/DesignReport.md

 8) Utlize preset of major pentatoinic
 9) Utilizes filters, LFOs and envelopes for timbral construction
 10) The user interface should allow users to control parameters through intuitive sliders and knobs.
-15) The application should support standard laptop audio hardware and drivers.

 # Classes and Methods